martuti/Kairos/README.md

 - **🎙️ Give voice to your soundtrack:** add favorite songs with Siri, quickly and effortlessly;
 - **🌍 Share your emotions:** post your weekly collages and inspire the world around you;
 - **🕰️ Relive your journey:** access your history and rediscover the moments that shaped you.

 ---
+## 🚀 Getting Started

+1. Download Kairos from the App Store.
+2. Create your first memory by selecting photos and songs.
+3. Organize your stories into collages or time capsules.
+4. Share your creations with friends or revisit them anytime.

+---